-All students studying abroad are expected to abide by the code of conduct as expressed in the Student Agreement that you have signed.
-This form is reprinted as Appendix IV of this handbook.
+All students studying abroad are expected to abide by the code of conduct as expressed in the Student Agreement form that you have signed.
+This form is reprinted as Appendix V of this handbook.
 Please read it again.

-It is a fundamental expectation that students will respect the norms of the host culture with regard to behavior and dress and will obey host country laws as well as all policies and regulations of the host institution and/or program provider.
-It is further expected that students participating in study abroad programs will:
+It is a fundamental expectation that students will respect the norms of the host culture with regard to behavior and dress and will obey host country laws as well as all policies and regulations of the host institution and/or Dickinson Center.
+It is further expected that students participating in Dickinson programs will:

-- attend and participate in classes and complete assignments - participate in planned group excursions - observe the rules and respect the property of the program's center and/or of the host institution - for safety purposes, provide the Resident Director/on-site staff with contact information and/or itinerary to the extent possible when they leave for private travel.
+- attend and participate in classes and complete assignments - participate in planned group excursions - observe the rules and respect the property of the host institution, housing accommodations, and any temporary excursion accommodation such as hotels or hostels - for safety purposes, provide the on-site staff with contact information and/or itinerary to the extent possible when they leave for private travel.

 Students shall respect the rights of other students whether on the program or at the host institution, as well as those of homestay families, staff, and faculty.
 Dickinson College policies regarding student conduct as outlined in the Dickinson College Student Handbook, including academic infractions such as plagiarism, apply to students enrolled overseas as well.
+In Dickinson programs abroad, the On-Campus Coordinator will serve as the Judicial Hearing Officer for alleged violations.